maghfoorx/Vite-React-TypeScript-Starter-Template/README.md

 # Vite-React-TypeScript-Starter-Template

-I am creating this repository to eventually have this available as a template with prettier and ESlint set up along with github workflows.
+React Typescript template using Vite.
+This template already has prettier and eslint setup as well as github workflows.